yoayo112/Change-The-Game-History-/README.md

 A game that I am building and designing using unity, C#, and blender.
-Implementation and design are based on concepts and creative design by Sam Stagner (@ RonkyKong) who is also responsible for the majority of visual assets.
+Implementation and design are based on concepts and creative design by Sam Stagner (@ RonkyKong) who is also responsible for some visual assets.

 In unity hub, add the "Change The Game" folder that shares this directory.